bioboxes/bbx-base/README.md

 ## Using the base image

 * For testing your software or exploring the base image, just run
-  * `docker run docker run -i -t fungs/bbx-base --shell`
+  * `docker run -i -t fungs/bbx-base --shell`

 * To implement a biobox
- 1. Derive from the base image in a Dockerfile, use the syntax `FROM fungs/bbx-base`
+ 1. Derive from the base image in a Dockerfile, use the syntax `FROM bioboxes/bbx-base`
  2. Copy your software into the container, e.g. by any of the following methods
     * `COPY yoursoftware /opt/yoursoftware`
     * `RUN dpkg -i yoursoftware.deb`